Watford DC line: Electrification

-A consequence of converting to third rail with the fourth rail provided only for LU use was that both planned and emergency use of the line by other 3rd-rail-capable trains was possible.
+A consequence of converting to third rail with the fourth rail provided only for LU use was that both planned and emergency use of the line by other third-rail-capable trains was possible.
 Ignoring recent use of Class 508 trains, this last took place when Class 416 trains were diverted to Willesden Junction Low Level station when part of the North London Line was closed for a number of weeks in the late 1980s.

-The electricity grid Willesden substation in Acton Lane, Park Royal supplies 11 kV, three-phase power to ten substations on the line, located at Camden, South Hampstead, Queens Park, Willesden, Harlesden, Wembley, Kenton, Harrow, Hatch End, Bushey and Watford.
+The electricity grid Willesden substation in Acton Lane, Park Royal supplies 11 kV, three-phase power to ten substations on the line, located at Camden, South Hampstead, Queen's Park, Willesden, Harlesden, Wembley, Kenton, Harrow, Hatch End, Bushey and Watford.

-Growth

-The construction of a curve to link Rickmansworth (Church Street) to the Euston main line was planned.
-A new line would have then run south to Wembley, then passed under the main line and run on the east side to Euston, terminating in a loop.

-The loop was dropped on grounds of cost and, instead, services terminated at Euston main platforms or ran on the North London Railway to Broad Street.
-Pressure from local groups led to the building of a curve near Bushey, diverting the main route for new services over the existing branch line north to Watford Junction instead of south to Rickmansworth.
-In 1917 LER Bakerloo line services were extended over the new line from Queen's Park station to Watford Junction.

 Decline

-Bakerloo line services were cut back in stages and ceased north of Stonebridge Park station in 1982; in 1984 they were restored as far as Harrow and Wealdstone.

-The Croxley Green branch fell into disuse in the 1990s, and is now derelict.
-In the early 2000s the county council proposed to divert the Metropolitan line over the branch and on to Watford Junction (for more information see Croxley Rail Link).
+Evening services between Queen's Park and Watford Junction were reduced from every 10 minutes to every 15 minutes from 17 June 1963, due to a drop in passengers.

+During 1965, there was a significant reduction of services with off-peak Bakerloo line trains withdrawn north of Queen's Park and services to Broad Street cut in July.

 Operators

-The line was operated by British Rail (from 1986 as Network SouthEast) until privatisation.
-In the Network SouthEast period, it was rebranded as the Harlequin line, after the stations of Harlesden and Queen's Park.